By Matthew Santamaria (msantamaria@hdsa.org)

 In 2012, on August 29th, Nilesh lost his battle with the disease.
 A year before he passed away, Hiren joined HDSA’s Los Angeles Chapter after meeting the Walk Chairperson at an HDSA educational event.
 He wanted to give back to the community and to show others that they are not alone in this devastating battle.

-Hiren is currently the Vice President of the Chapter.
+Hiren is currently the President of the Chapter.
 “Over the past 8 years, I have sat on the Team Hope Walk committee as well as co-chairing the 2018 and 2019 LA walks,” said Hiren.
 “I have also volunteered my time for other local and regional events whether on the organizing committee or lending my services in creating marketing materials."

 Hiren did not forget his Nilesh’s love for basketball.
 He helped organize an annual basketball tournament in honor of him to raise awareness and money for HDSA.
 For more information about the tournament, click here.